The original version of this article first appeared in The Business Times.

 Given the existing disparity in financial knowledge and the gender pay gap, it is unsurprising that more female investors identify as being more risk averse compared to their male counterparts.
 All these contribute to underrepresentation of women in the financial services industry.
 But how risk averse people think they are and how risk averse they are in practice can be two very different matters, especially when context is taken into account.

-Research conducted by Harvard Business Review found that women were more likely to take risk when their decisions had social as well as financial impact, or what they deemed as ‘social’ risk.
-In impact investment firms where maximizing social impact is a deliberate outcome, a higher proportion of women in top management took significantly more risks in their investment decisions.
+Research conducted by Harvard Business Review found that women were more likely to take risk when their decisions had social as well as financial impact, or what they deemed as "social" risk.
+In impact investment firms where maximising social impact is a deliberate outcome, a higher proportion of women in top management took significantly more risks in their investment decisions.

 While the causation behind this aspect of behaviour may not be reduced to a single factor, it does resonate with wider social research that women seem to prioritise the welfare of their community over individualistic pursuits.
 This finding becomes especially important with the growth of ESG (environmental, social and governance) investing beyond the fringe of finance as more and more people seek ethical returns that take a company's environmental, social and governance factors into consideration.